 Managing incontinence with IBCs or absorbent pads can cause complications and exacerbate co-existing conditions by lengthening hospital stays, adding to care costs, and increasing the burden on nursing home staff.
 Adequate incontinence management is necessary in nursing homes to promote over well-being, reduce clinical complications, and enhance the overall quality of life of residents.

 Adequate incontinence management can also have positive outcomes for nursing home staff and facilities.
 By addressing incontinence in a proactive and comprehensive manner, nursing homes can reduce the number of accidents, improve resident satisfaction, and minimize the risk of litigation or negative publicity

 Qora can Improve Incontinence Care in Nursing Home Residents

-Qora is the medical industry’s first non-balloon fecal management system (FMS) which uses pliable indwelling stent instead of a high-pressure balloon to avoid the risk of mucosal impairment and rectal bleeding.
+Qora is the medical industry’s first non-balloon fecal management system (FMS) which uses a pliable indwelling stent instead of a high-pressure balloon to avoid the risk of mucosal impairment and rectal bleeding.
 The fecal management device is designed for patients with both tonic and atonic sphincter, providing 3X patient eligibility.